 Jan.
-18, 2021 A coalition of environmental groups files a petition for reconsideration, arguing the final rule is arbitrary and capricious, and EPA acted unlawfully by removing existing regulatory requirements without public comment.
+18, 2021 A coalition of environmental groups files a petition for reconsideration with EPA, arguing the final rule is arbitrary and capricious and that EPA acted unlawfully by removing existing regulatory requirements without public comment.
 The groups ask EPA to stay the rule for 90 days, withdraw the rule, and immediately withdraw associated guidance.

 Jan.
 19, 2021 A coalition of states file suit against EPA over the final rule.
 State of California, et al. v.
 EPA, No. 21-1034 (DC Cir.).

 Jan.
 20, 2021 President Biden issues an Executive Order requiring EPA to review the final rule replacing the “Once In, Always In” policy.